Retail's BIG Show: Events

-Today, Retail's Big Show continues to be an annual event held over four days beginning in the second week of January, at the Jacob K. Javits Convention Center in New York City.

-The EXPO Floor is open each day of the convention and hosts more than 700 exhibiting companies.
-The EXPO features special sessions produced by the NRF covering a wide range of topics such as sustainability, visual merchandising and the global economy.
-Exhibitors also offer their own sessions with product demos and case studies titled Exhibitor Big Ideas.
+The NRF Retail’s Big Show is held annually for over three days in January, at the Jacob K. Javits Convention Center in New York City.
+The Expo floor features over 1,000 exhibitors and more than 100 sessions, covering a wide range of topics such as sustainability, visual merchandising and the global economy.
+Exhibitors also offer their own sessions with product demos and case studies titled Exhibitor Big Ideas. in 2026, it included new tracks such as an AI Stage and Startup Hub.